waku-org/pm/draft-roadmap/define_incentivisation_for_rlnaas.md

 **FURPS**:
 - F1.
 RLNaaS clients proceed to pay RLNaaS providers for attaching RLN proof to published messages.
 - F2.
-RLNaaS clients can assess of the quality of a provisioned RLNaaS and use it to build local reputation.
+RLNaaS clients can assess the quality of a provisioned RLNaaS and use it to build local reputation.
 - F3.
 RLNaaS clients can use local reputation of RLNaaS providers to select what provider to use.
 - U1.
 A consumer node can pay a service node for RLNaaS.
 - U2.
-A consumer node can select an RLNaaS provider based on their price and local reputation.
+A consumer node can select an RLNaaS provider based on local reputation.
 - R1.
 A consumer prefers new providers to known unreliable providers.
 - R2.
 In a stable network, a client can find, pay and send a message via a RLNaaS provider (**Vac-QA**) in 90% of cases **(Vac-DST)**.